© Copyright Simon Richards and Newburgh Sailing Club 2023

-The club operates three rescue boats, two rigid and one RIB depending on how many boats are out.
+The club operates three rescue boats, two RIB and one rigid depending on how many boats are out.
 The RIB is ideally suited to higher speed operation in rougher weather.
-Secure covered winter storage is available at the club currently costing a rather insignificant sum.
+Secure covered winter storage is available from the club currently costing a rather insignificant sum.

 The club is an RYA approved training centre and runs introductory sailing courses, intermediate sailing, powerboat and rescue boat.
 Club members are expected to train for the latter two courses and share with rescue boat duties.

 The National Solo is a classic, one-

 Newburgh Sailing Club is very much family orientated.
 BBQ’s and social events are held throughout the year.
 Kids fun days are always a big hit with the members.
 Its sometimes hard to tell the Cadets apart !.

 Newburgh Sailing Club is situated in northern Fife on the south shores of the river Tay, along the A913 between Perth to the West and Newport-

 Sailing in the Brackish waters at Newburgh can prove to be both exhilarating and challenging, both from difficult wind sheer created by the trees and rolling hillsides behind the club, and wind blowing down the valley, not to mention a fairly misleading tidal current.
 All adding to the attraction of sailing in these beautiful surroundings.

 The Clubhouse has Ladies and Gents changing facilities, with hot showers, fitted kitchen with hot and cold running water and full cooking facilities, a large reception area that enjoys uninterrupted panoramic views across the Tay, and an OD’s box above and to the centre of the clubhouse.